billwuqin/draft-bclp-green-terminology/draft-ietf-green-terminology.md

 : Refers to the time rate at which energy is emitted, transferred, or received; power is usually expressed in watts (joules per second) ({{?RFC7326}}).

+Nameplate Power:
+: Is the nominal power of a device as specified by the device manufacturer.

 Energy Management:
 : Is a set of functions for measuring, modeling, planning, and optimizing networks to ensure that the network and